 Washington State Conditions on Designation of i-wireless, LLC. as an Eligible Telecommunications Carrier

-i-wireless, LLC’s (i-wireless or company) designation as an Eligible Telecommunications Carrier (ETC) shall be for an interim period of one year from the effective date of the commission’s Order approving such designation, subject to commission review.
-Before the end of one year after the effective date of the Order, i-wireless may seek to renew its designation pursuant to WAC 480-123-030 through -040. i-wireless’s designation for the interim period shall continue until the commission’s decision to the designation.

-Within 30 days of approval of its ETC designation in Washington and prior to offering Lifeline services, i-wireless must make a compliance filing for approval by the commission containing the following:

-a. i-wireless’s Lifeline rate plans, terms and conditions.
-The rates, terms and conditions shall include all provisions that apply to the Lifeline services offered by i-wireless in Washington state and detailed procedures explaining how customers can participate in a particular Lifeline plan.

-b. i-wireless’s proposed language to be used in all advertising of Lifeline services and on its websites.
-The language shall include information directing customers to the Washington State Office of the Attorney General for complaints regarding any Lifeline service issues.

-c. i-wireless’s Lifeline Customer Application Form.

-Commission staff shall review i-wireless’s compliance filing and recommend to the commission whether it should be approved or rejected within ten business days. i-wireless shall not offer Lifeline services until the commission has approved its compliance filing.
+i-wireless, LLC (i-wireless or Company) shall utilize federal default eligibility criteria only, i.e., not utilizing Washington Telephone Assistance Program eligibility criteria that are not on the federal list.

-i-wireless shall file with the commission any future changes to its rates, terms, or conditions at least one day prior to the effective date of the change.
+i-wireless shall file with the commission any future changes to its rates, terms, conditions or Lifeline customer application form at least one day prior to the effective date of the change.

-The information on i-wireless’s rates, terms and conditions shall be provided in a package sent or given to Lifeline customers after enrollment in i-wireless’s Lifeline program, as well as at i-wireless’s official Lifeline websites.
+The information on i-wireless’s rates, key terms and conditions, e.g., return policy, usage definition, refill methods, annual recertification requirement, and customer service contact, shall be provided in a package sent or given to Lifeline customers after enrollment in i-wireless’s Lifeline program, as well as at i-wireless’s official Lifeline websites.

-i-wireless shall also provide Lifeline customers with the choice of all other rate plans available to its regular customers.

 For the rate plan free of charge to customers, i-wireless must offer at least one plan with a minimum of 250 minutes per month.
-The company may invoke Condition No. 3 only for the purpose of increasing the number of minutes or enhancing the features in the Lifeline plan, but not decreasing the number of minutes.
+The company may invoke Condition No. 2 only for the purpose of increasing the number of minutes or enhancing the features in the Lifeline plan, but not decreasing the number of minutes.

-i-wireless shall deactivate a Lifeline account if the customer has no usage for 60 consecutive days (“usage” is defined in 47 C.F.R. § 54.407(c)(2)).
+i-wireless shall deactivate a Lifeline account if the customer has no usage for 60 consecutive days pursuant to 47 C.F.R. § 54.407(c)(2).
 No fewer than eight business days before deactivation, i-wireless shall send the customer a written notice by mail about the potential deactivation and ways to avoid unwanted deactivation.
-The customer shall have a 30 day grace period from the deactivation date to reactivate the Lifeline account by incurring “usage.”
+The customer shall have a 30 day grace period from the deactivation date to reactivate the Lifeline account by incurring “usage” as defined in 47 C.F.R. § 54.407(c)(2).
 When a customer reactivates the account, i-wireless must deposit the minutes the customer is entitled to for the grace period.

-8. On a quarterly basis beginning with the quarter ending on December 31, 2012, i-wireless shall provide the number of Lifeline customers that it enrolls each month. i-wireless shall also report the number of deactivated Lifeline customers each month by service plan and the reasons for deactivation (e.g., no usage for 60 consecutive days, annual verification unsuccessful, or voluntary exit).
+On a quarterly basis, i-wireless shall provide the number of Lifeline customers that it enrolls each month. i-wireless shall also report the number of deactivated Lifeline customers each month by service plan and the reasons for deactivation,, no usage for 60 consecutive days, annual verification unsuccessful, or voluntary exit.
 Quarterly reports shall be filed with the commission no later than 30 days after the end of each quarter.